Election Stress Disorder Is A Thing — Here's How To Cope

 Take control of what you can.

 One major aspect of Election Stress Disorder is the feeling that the outcome is out of your control.
-And while yes, it’s important to acknowledge that we alone can’t change an election, we can make an effort.
+And while yes, it’s important to acknowledge that America alone (or us in the UK) can’t change a nationwide election, we can make an effort to use our voice.

 Advertisement

-The starting point is: Pat yourself on the back for voting.
-You exercised your right and were determined to make your voice be heard in this election.
 That's no small feat.
 And you can keep going, too.
-“Do whatever you can: Write letters, go to demonstrations, lobby Congress,” Dr. Stosny said.
+“Do whatever you can: Write letters, go to demonstrations, lobby Congress,” Dr Stosny said.
 You can’t control everything — but together with others, you can be part of a movement that brings about change.

 We know the stakes are high.
 We can’t promise that everything’s going to be okay.
 All we can do is encourage you to do what you can to take care of yourself right now.
 Do what you can to fill up your fuel tank, so you have something to dip into in the months and years ahead.